lennijusten/biology-benchmarks/README.md

 1. Create a new class in `benchmarks/` inheriting from `Benchmark`.
 2. Implement the `run` method and define the `schema` using `BenchmarkSchema`.
 3. Add the benchmark to the benchmarks dictionary in `main.py`.

-To add a new RAG tool:
-1. Create a new class in `rag/` inheriting from `BaseRAG`.
-2. Implement the `retrieve` method.
-3. Add the new tool to the `RAG_TOOLS` dictionary in `rag/tools.py`.